 Yes, as mentioned above, but not at regular (automated) intervals: only on request.

-We have the unblu / renderingservice Docker image actually signed and thus Docker’s content trust in operation.
+The Unblu Rendering Service Docker image is signed and thus Docker’s content trust is in operation.
 Content trust is therefore implemented and available according to the Docker documents.

 The loading of the Docker image from the Docker hub is carried out by means of Docker pull functionality.
 As far as we can gather, it is currently only checking whether it has been signed by a trustworthy CA - but there seem to be initiatives to explicitly define CAs that are allowed resp.
 Even to define your own client certificates.

 Neither the collaboration server, nor the rendering service execute Docker commands.
 It is the responsibility of the admin or infrastructure tools to setup and start the rendering service docker container.

 In ongoing operations there is a connection between the collaboration server and the docking container (rendering service) via SSH.
 The Collaboration Server uses this connection to extract the rendering service from itself at the start and to transfer it to the Docker container.
 Subsequently, the rendering service is started in the container (again via ssh) from the collaboration server.
 This connects to HTTPS back to the collaboration server.
 The rendering service will then connect to those sites that are to be viewed together for the co-browsing in a running universal co-browsing session.

 All Docker-specific actions must be initiated by the administrator (or by appropriate administrator scripts or infrastructure tool such as Puppet etc.). unblu does not use Docker commands.
 In order to update the Docker container it is necessary to regularly "Docker pull" and to re-start the Docker container.
 (Remember to use the correct tag version number that matches the version of Unblu you are using.)